UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 UConn vs. Arkansas Betting Trends

-- A total of 19 out of the Huskies' 33 games this season have hit the over.
+- A total of 19 out of the Huskies' 33 games this season have gone over the point total.

-- Arkansas has won 17 games against the spread this year, while failing to cover or pushing 18 times.
+- Arkansas has won 17 games against the spread this season, while failing to cover or pushing 18 times.

-- The Razorbacks and their opponents have combined to go over the point total 14 out of 35 times this year.

 UConn Futures Odds